globalcitizen/php-iban/README.md

   * __Luxembourg__ (LU) requires more test IBANs (real world LU...
 IBANs) to determine the checksum system with certainty.
 A web search could probably turn these up, given time.
   * __Mauritania__ (MR) has a dual character checksum system but our example IBAN does not match MOD97-10 which would be the expected system.
   * __Monaco__ (MC) has a dual character checksum system but our example IBAN does not match MOD97-10 which would be expected system.
 A web search for more IBANs (try the casinos and hotels!) would be useful.
-  * __Netherlands__ (NL) has a checksum system without any digits.
-We are not sure what this is, tips would be appreciated.
   * __San Marino__ (SM) has an alphabetic checksum with an unknown algorithm.

  * If you are willing to spend some time searching, we could do with some more test IBANs for most countries, especially smaller ones...